dgpalmieri/Flow/README.md

 There are a couple functions that can be used to take a closer look at the step-by-step functionality of this module that I've left in the Flow source file.
 Feel free to dig around!

-### Still TODO

-Currently, the second test in the main program fails due to the fact that the correct answer requires a backwards traversal of a path from node 2 to node 4, with flow 1.
-I'm still working out how to do this, and will update the code as soon as I've figured it out!